 There is no doubt that better technologies exist that combine enhanced artificial intelligence (what machines learn from humans) and machine learning (what humans/machines learn from machines).
 These are powerful weapons for modern project managers.
 However, in addition to these tools and techniques, project management methods need to be more adaptable, flexible, agile, and visual.
 Does hybrid project management provide all these and more features?
 Let's keep reading.

 The best project management method used on a project depends on the size of the team, the experience of the team, and the complexity of the project.
 Hybrid project management combines the advantages of agility in terms of speed of execution with the detailed planning and clarity of objectives that traditional project management provides.
 Hybrid project management methods are best suited for most projects where agile or cascading methods cannot meet project needs.

 Hybrid approaches include the best principles implemented in the management of agile projects and traditional methods.
-In hybrid methodology, projects are classified as manageable components called subprojects by discipline (hardware, software, machinery, etc.) or functions (as navigation subsystems, computer modules).
+In hybrid methodology, projects are classified as manageable components called subprojects by discipline (hardware, software, machinery, etc.) or functions (such as navigation subsystems, and computer modules).
 This simplification can be achieved using a work breakdown structure or WBS.

 If the project is divided from the perspective of functions, the waterfall is used to assign the requirements and specifications path to the developments, tests, and final versions of our customers.
 Each component is specified in more detail and developed using the Agile Project Management method as Scrum.